rkapl123/ExchangeSetOOF/docs/README.md

 # ExchangeSetOOF
-programmatic setting of automatic replies (out of office) in an exchange environment based on OOF appointments.

-ExchangeSetOOF logs in to the currently logged in users account (using EWS AutoDiscover with users account Emailaddress using System.DirectoryServices.AccountManagement) and searches the appointments between today and the next business day (based holidays, configured in ExchangeSetOOF.exe.cfg) for appointments being set "away".
+ExchangeSetOOF logs in to the currently logged in users account (using EWS AutoDiscover with users account Email-address using System.DirectoryServices.AccountManagement) and searches the appointments between today and the next business day (based holidays, configured in ExchangeSetOOF.exe.cfg) for appointments being set "away".

 If any such appointment is found, ExchangeSetOOF replaces the template's date placeholder with the respective end date and (if wanted) also start date.